 Types of Broadheads

-N:B: Learn which are the best carbon arrows of 2017 from above hyperlink.
+N:B: Learn which are the best carbon arrows from the hyperlink.

 Mechanical broadheads, on the other hand, have blades that retract before a shot and expose when the broadhead comes into contact with the target.
 Generally speaking, these types of broadheads work best with bows that weigh at least 50 pounds.
-The reason being that these broadheads require added energy for the blades to expand when the broadhead hits a target.
+The reason being that these broadheads require added energy for the blades to expand when the broadhead hits a target such as bow target or deer.
 Also, these broadheads fly quicker and more accurately than their fixed counterparts.

 Now that you know the different types of broadheads and how they differ, let us move to answering the question what should be used to screw on broadheads.